americanexpress/jest-image-snapshot/README.md

 Any blink-diff custom configuration can be provided so long as the values for `imageAPath`, `imageA`, `imageBPath`, `imageB`, or `imageOutputPath` are not changed as these are used internally.

-Note that the defaults for `thresholdType` and `threshold` are different than in the blink-diff documentation because we have modified them - our modifications can be viewed [here](https://github.com/americanexpress/jest-image-snapshot/blob/master/src/diff-snapshot.js#L55).
+By default, we have set [these values](https://github.com/americanexpress/jest-image-snapshot/blob/master/src/diff-snapshot.js#L55) for `thresholdType` and `threshold`.

 ## How it works
   Given an image (should be either a PNGImage instance or a Buffer instance with PNG data) the `toMatchImageSnapshot()` matcher will create a `__image_snapshots__` directory in the directory the test is in and will store the baseline snapshot image there on the first run.